OFFSHORE FISH FARMING

 A new era in fish farming is on its way

-Ocean Farm 1 – the world’s first offshore fish farm – is now delivered from the shipyard in China and will soon be on its way to Norway.
+Ocean Farm 1 – the world’s first offshore fish farm – has now arrived at Frohavet.
 It may represent the first step towards a new era in aquaculture.
 Based on world-class Norwegian aquaculture and offshore technology, Ocean Farm 1 aspires to address central issues related to sustainable growth in the aquaculture industry.

 Responding to the world’s need for more and healthier food